cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 Add the changed file to the index and then commit the code.

+## 11. Commit and Create the Release Branch

 After the commit is made, create a release branch.

 <pre>